Blockchain's Struggle to Deliver Impersonal Exchange

 53 Pages Posted: 25 Jan 2017 Last revised: 19 Jan 2018

 Date Written: January 18, 2017

 The paper identifies what value blockchain adds to the contractual and property processes, exploring its potential and analyzing the main difficulties it is facing.
 The article argues that blockchain applications will evolve towards dual structures separating causal and formal transactions.
-Complementarily and contrary to naive conceptions that proclaim the end of intermediaries and state involvement, such applications will rely on a variety of interface and enforcement specialists, including standard public interventions, especially for property transactions.
-Without these interventions, blockchain will at most work as an in personam — instead of as an in rem — system, therefore facilitating mere personal instead of truly impersonal—that is, asset-based—transactions.
+Contrary to naive conceptions that proclaim the end of intermediaries and state involvement, such applications will rely on a variety of interface and enforcement specialists, including standard public interventions, especially for property transactions.
+Without these interventions, blockchain will at most work as an in personam—instead of as an in rem—system, therefore facilitating mere personal instead of truly impersonal—that is, asset-based—transactions.